Apfirebolt/task-scheduler-in-vue-tailwind-and-fastapi/client/README.md

 ### Docker Build

-The base URL is configured via build arguments in `docker-compose.yaml`.
+The base URL is configured via build arguments in `docker compose.yaml`.
 To change it, update the `VITE_BASE_URL` argument in the frontend service:

 ```yaml
 frontend: